 4. Searching For a Home

 Now, we start the home search!
-You’ll have access to a database of new listings, exclusive listings, assignment sales, off-market listings, For Sale By Owner homes, expired listings, and the best deals on the market.
+We have access to a database of new listings, exclusive listings, assignment sales, and off-market listings.
 We also keep you up-to-date with market changes, mortgage rate changes, and price adjustments.